brendanberg/L/docs/introduction.md

 6 / 8                     # equals the fraction ¾
 ```

-## The Match Operator
+## The Bind Operator

 Instead of the more familiar assignment operator,
-__L__ uses structural pattern matching to map values onto corresponding variables.
+__L__ uses structural pattern matching to bind values onto corresponding variables.
 Pattern matching is written as an expression using the `::` operator,
-where values on the right hand side are mapped onto identifiers specified in the pattern on the left hand side.
+where values on the right hand side are bound to identifiers specified in the pattern on the left hand side.

 ### Basic Pattern Matching